bayersglassey/bagblog/entries/2025/jul/algebra_of_chess.md

     ♖
     .

+Make sense?
+The rule that a rook can travel forward over as many empty squares as it wants, should in some sense be equivalent to repeatedly applying the rule that a rook can travel forward one empty square at a time.
+Keep that in mind!

 Now, let's gear up like proper mathematicians and start coming up with some syntax here.
 We're going to come up with a way to describe fragments of chess boards as algebraic expressions.
 In fact, we're going to come up with an "algebra of chessboard fragments".
+Here we go!..

 Let's say that all board fragments have a center.
 The "empty board fragment" is indicated by 0, and consists of no squares or pieces.